Q&A with Arletha Williams Livingston 17EMBA

-Working professionals talk ins and outs of getting an MBA and how Goizueta has helped them professionally.
+Working professionals talk ins and outs of professional MBA programs and how Goizueta has helped them professionally.

 Director, Innovation Learning Lab for Population Health